deval-shah/enterprise-search/README.md

 Results will be logged and, if the `--save` flag is used, saved to a JSON file in the `./results` directory with a timestamped filename.

+## Kubernetes/Helm Deployment to the DPC cluster

+- The [README](k8s/README.md) file outlines the instructions on how to deploy Enterprise Search on a cluster using kubernetes and helm.

 ## Troubleshooting

 - **Qdrant/Redis Connection Issues**: Ensure that Qdrant and Redis are running and accessible at the URLs and ports specified in `config.yml`.